-Throughout their 10+ years with First Graduate, each student and their family has a coach assigned to address individual student needs.
-The coaching we provide includes family home visits, monthly student meetings, parent and student conferences, and interface with teachers, administrators, counselors, and programmatic partners to stay on top of students’ academic performance.
+Throughout their 12 years with First Graduate, each student and their family has a coach assigned to address individual student needs.
+Coaching includes family home visits, monthly student meetings, parent and student conferences, and interface with teachers, administrators, counselors, and programmatic partners to stay on top of students’ academic performance.
 Students are evaluated every semester by our staff according to a rubric that includes attendance and school performance, measured by progress reports and final report cards.

-To gauge our success, we’ve established the following benchmarks toward our students’ goal of college completion:
+To gauge student success, we’ve established the following benchmarks toward our students’ goal of college completion:

 % of Students Who Enroll in BA Degrees

 % of First Generation Students Who Graduate in 6 Years

 High School Graduates in 2018